 Keeping the internal natural detox organs (kidneys and liver) and circulatory systems toned, specifically the two circulatory systems - lymphatics and blood, will go a huge way to support skin health.
 Together, they need to be functioning in perfect harmony to sustain glowing, nourished, healthy skin.

-I know how I'd prefer to achieve healthy skin, and that’s via nutrition from the inside out - not via petrochemicals or artificial fragrance chemicals, slapped on the outside then absorbed inside to unleash their toxic assault in the liver, the kidneys, the heart and the brain.
+I know how I'd prefer to achieve healthy skin, and that’s via nutrition from the inside out - not via topical petrochemicals or artificial fragranced chemicals, absorbed into the system to unleash their toxic assault in the liver, the kidneys, the heart and the brain.
 Clean up the immune system, address the causes and fortify the body with real food, nutrients and a calm, happy lifestyle - the body’s natural intelligence will take care of the rest ;-)

 NB.
 Canadian Journal of Veterinary Research, October 2002 - Linseed was found to help control itchy skin symptoms as a result of the Culicoides midge bite.

 - Check the labels on feedbags - dump all and every scrap of sugar in the diet and eliminate food sensitivities - alfalfa and soya are two prime examples.
 See our Feeding our Horses chapter for more info.